spiffdev/help-pages/pages/04.Spiff-Concepts/03.workflows/01.workflow-details/02.panels/docs.md

 ### How many Panels can I have?

 You can have as many panels as you like.
 You just need to be able to match the panel sizes and names to what is on your 3D model.
-To find out what the names of the panels are on your model go to [Babylon Sandbox](https://sandbox.babylonjs.com/) and drag your model into the browser.
+To find out what the names are on your model go to [Babylon Sandbox](https://sandbox.babylonjs.com/) and drag your model into the browser.

 ### A Panel is Needed:
 - To have content rendered appear in place on the output file used to fulfil the personalized item (pdf).